 Kate Finegan writes fiction, creative nonfiction, and poetry.
 She was awarded The Fiddlehead’s 2017 fiction prize for a story which judge Rabindranath Maharaj called “pitch perfect” in its balance of “humour and pathos,” and was runner-up for The Puritan’s 2017 Thomas Morton Memorial Prize for a story featuring chickens which, according to judge Heather O’Neill, “have the personality and depth of Dickensian characters.”
-In 2018, she won Phoebe’s creative nonfiction and Thresholds’ feature essay contests and was shortlisted for the Cambridge Short Story Prize.
-Her work has appeared in Longleaf Review, Phoebe, Thresholds, The Puritan, Midwestern Gothic, The Fiddlehead, and The Sun.
-She is a reviewer for Humber Literary Review and reads submissions for The Masters Review and Augur Magazine.
-She is working on a novel and has a chapbook forthcoming with Penrose Press in November 2018.
-She tweets @kehfinegan.
+In 2018, she won Phoebe’s creative nonfiction and Thresholds’ feature essay contests and was shortlisted for the Cambridge Short Story Prize and Synaesthesia flash fiction prize and longlisted by Room.
+Her work has been nominated for a Pushcart Prize and Best Microfiction.
+She is assistant fiction editor for Longleaf Review.
+She is seeking representation for a novel and published a chapbook with Penrose Press in November 2018.
+She tweets at @kehfinegan.